wtsi-hgi/hgi-cloud/docs/troubleshooting.md

 safe, should be limited to (Latin) alphanumeric characters (i.e., `[a-zA-Z0-9]`).
 The more characters you have, the better.
-Symbols and other special characters *may* work in your password, per the [YAML specifications](https://yaml.org/spec/1.1/), but you use these at your own risk.
+Symbols and other special characters *may* work in your password, per the [YAML specifications](https://yaml.org/spec/1.1/), but you use them at your own risk.

-If you use special characters that the provisioning software can't understand, you will see an error like this in your provisioning logs:
+If you use special characters that the provisioning software can't understand, you will see an error like this in your [provisioning logs](#provisioning):

 ```
 ERROR!
 Syntax Error while loading YAML.